Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Sun-dried tomato cannellini bean salad

-If you’re in the mood for a refreshingly light dish that doesn’t require any cooking, this sun-dried tomato cannellini bean salad from A Saucy Kitchen is ideal.
+If you’re in the mood for a refreshingly light dish that doesn’t need any cooking, this sun-dried tomato cannellini bean salad from A Saucy Kitchen is ideal.

 Cannellini beans have a lovely silky texture, a mildly nutty flavour, and they’re an excellent source of protein, fibre, and iron.
 Plus, they’re perfect when paired with chewy sun-dried tomatoes, crisp onions, and aromatic basil.